godotengine/awesome-godot/README.md

 - [Godot Asset Library](https://godotengine.org/asset-library/asset) - Official Godot Asset Library.
 Includes user-created games, projects, templates, demos, tutorials, plugins, and scripts.
 - [Godot Shaders](https://godotshaders.com/) - A community-driven shader library for the Godot game engine.
 - [Godotes](https://godotes.com/) - Weekly micro data analysis reports about the Godot engine and its ecosystem.
+- [i18n app](https://i18n.elusivedrafts.com) - A service to translate your game into all steam languages with direct support for the Godot i18n system

 ## Other